fido-device-onboard/client-sdk-fidoiot/docs/tpm.md

   ```shell
   $ openssl version
   ```
-  If the OpenSSL toolkit version in your machine is earlier than version 1.1.1g, follow the steps given in Section10 to update the openssl version to 1.1.1g.
+  If the OpenSSL toolkit version in your machine is earlier than version 1.1.1g, follow the steps given in Section10 to update the OpenSSL version to 1.1.1g.

-## Steps to upgrade the OpenSSL* toolkit to version 1.1.1g
+## Steps to Upgrade the OpenSSL* Toolkit to Version 1.1.1g

 ```shell
 # 1. If libssl-dev is installed, remove it: